-Approximately 21.6%, 22.3%, and 24.7% of our revenue was from sales outside of the United States for the years ended December 31, 2018, 2017, and 2016, respectively.
-We sell our products in 46 countries outside of the United States through our wholly owned subsidiary, distributors or directly to large "house" accounts.
-In order to market our products in the European Union or other foreign jurisdictions, we must obtain and maintain separate regulatory approvals and comply with numerous and varying regulatory requirements.
-The approval procedure varies from country to country and can involve additional product testing.
-The time required to obtain approval abroad may be longer than the time required to obtain FDA clearance.
-The foreign regulatory approval process includes many of the risks associated with obtaining FDA clearance and we may not obtain foreign regulatory approvals on a timely basis, if at all.
-FDA clearance does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries.
+The foreign regulatory approval process, including with respect to MDR, includes many of the risks associated with obtaining FDA clearance and we may not obtain foreign regulatory approvals on a timely basis, if at all.
+FDA clearance does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities.
 However, the failure to obtain clearance or approval in one jurisdiction may have a negative impact on our ability to obtain clearance or approval elsewhere.
 If we do not obtain or maintain necessary approvals to commercialize our products in markets outside the United States, we may be required to discontinue sales in those countries which would negatively affect our overall market penetration, revenues, results of operations and financial condition.